 Because Lytro Desktop is technically a 3D editing environment, it does require a bit more graphical processing power than standard 2D editors.
 Some GPUs aren’t supported, including some Intel HD integrated models on pre-2012 Mac notebooks, and won’t be able to run the app.
 It’s also worth mentioning that Lytro Desktop will generate more heat and suck up more battery life, particularly when processing a new batch of imported images.

-Lytro has also introduced a mobile app for browsing featured “living pictures” and sharing your own.
+Lytro has also introduced a mobile app [No longer available] for browsing featured “living pictures” and sharing your own.
 You can connect to your first-generation camera via Wi-Fi, though the feature seems a little pointless as you can’t do any editing first.
 It’s a nice touch, but I’d recommend processing on a computer before unleashing your work online.

 Though the only featured images I could browse via the mobile app were clearly taken on Lytro’s second consumer camera, the now-discontinued and very expensive Illum; there were some great shots that serve as a promising proof of concept for the technology.